Pediatric emergency department

 Residents may choose to have their continuity clinic experience at Federally Qualified Health Centers (Sacramento County Health Center or Sacramento Native American Health Center), an academic health center (Resident Group Practice at Glassrock), or a Health Maintenance Organization (Kaiser).
 All residents spend one afternoon per week in their resident practice where they provide longitudinal primary care for their own panel of patients.
 In this role, residents develop the skills necessary to deliver well-child care including developmental screening and health promotion, as well as continuing care for children with complex chronic conditions.

 Teaching Modules: Every week, thirty minutes prior to seeing patients, residents participate in the Yale Primary Care Pediatrics Curriculum.
 This is a case-based discussion facilitated by a senior resident with input from general pediatrics faculty.
 Residents complete this 18-month curriculum covering common general pediatrics topics twice during their residency.
+Residents also participate in a pediatric clinic longitudinal quality improvement project throughout their residency, directly applying QI teaching to a clinic wide QI project.

 Residents also have the opportunity to learn from Behavior and Development Pediatricians, Child Psychologists and Child and Adolescent Psychiatrists during their continuity clinic at the Resident Group Practice and Sacramento County Health Center.
 Specialists are present in each clinic two weeks per month providing education regarding screening, identification, managing and referring patients with developmental, behavioral and mental health concerns in a general pediatrics clinical setting.